Simmons, Arthur, Stables Historic District

 Today, Audrain County continues to thrive as a vibrant and close-knit community.
 Agriculture remains an integral part of the local economy, with soybeans, corn, and wheat being the primary crops.
 In addition, the county is known for its strong educational system, offering excellent schools and colleges for residents.
 Audrain County is also a popular destination for outdoor enthusiasts, with its abundance of parks, rivers, and lakes, providing ample opportunities for recreation and relaxation.

-This timeline provides a condensed summary of the historical journey of Audrain County, Missouri.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Audrain County, Missouri.

 • 1821 - Audrain County is officially established.